Mohs Micrographic Skin Cancer Surgery

 The surgical procedure usually takes only 10-15 minutes.
 However, it takes a minimum of 1-2 hours in the laboratory to process and examine the tissue.
 You will be asked to wait in the waiting room while the laboratory work is being done.
 If remaining cancer is found, you will be brought back to the surgical suite and a second thin layer will be taken from that area.
 This will also be taken to the laboratory for processing while you wait.
 Although there is no way to tell before surgery how many stages will be needed, most cancers are removed in three stages or less.

 The hardest part of the procedure is waiting for the results from the laboratory.
 We would like to make the time you spend with us as pleasant and comfortable as possible.
 You may want to bring reading material to occupy your time.
 Magazines, coffee and vending machines are available near the waiting room.
-If your visit extends through the lunch hour, your companion may wish to visit the hospital cafeteria and bring you back something to eat since you are asked not to leave the waiting area until all surgical procedures are completed.
+If your visit extends through the lunch hour, you or your companion may wish to visit the hospital cafeteria and bring you back something to eat since you are asked not to leave the waiting area until all surgical procedures are completed, unless otherwise instructed by our staff.

 Since we do not know in advance how much time will be needed to remove the cancer and repair the wound, we ask that you make no other commitments for the entire day of your surgery.